INSURANCE - CAR INSURANCE

 After ensuring you've done everything to lower your child's car insurance premiums, here are some discounts that may apply.

-Qualify for the good student discount
+Qualify for a good student discount

 Each insurance company has a different definition of a "good student."
 Ask your insurance company what they require to get the good student discount to determine if your college student qualifies.